You want to eat healthier and buy more organic food and products, but you’re worried about the cost?

 8. Grow your own.

 Plant as much or as little as you want; even a small garden can reap large rewards.
 If you don’t have the space for a garden, try a few potted herbs and vegetables instead.
-Growing your own food means no pesticides and extremely fresh, convenient food a few steps away.
+Growing your own food means no pesticides and extremely fresh, convenient, organic food that is only a few steps away.

 9. Shop smart.